-While many watchmakers still think that a chronograph must be “sporty” and thus offer the timepieces in oversized bodies, Saint Honore really got it right and presented the Trocadero in a compact case only 41 millimeters in diameter.
-Quite slim and sporting a set of relatively short lugs, the watch will probably fit nicely almost any wrist, even the skinniest one.
+While many watchmakers believe that a chronograph must be “sporty” and thus offer the timepieces in oversized bodies, Saint Honore got it right and presented the Trocadero in a relatively compact case only 41 millimeters in diameter.
+Slim and sporting a set of relatively short lugs, the watch will probably fit nicely on almost any wrist, even a relatively skinny one.

 See also: Longines Conquest Classic Chronograph

 Price: €580 (ref.
 886020 1NRFN in stainless steel) / €650 (ref.
 886020 8ARF with rose gold PVD coating)

 Movement: Quartz, Swiss Made

 Power reserve: A couple of years or so